erjank/teaching/GLOSSARY.md

 ## Formative Assessment

-Assessment that takes place during a lesson in order to give both the learner and the instructo feedback on actual understanding.
+Assessment that takes place during a lesson in order to give both the learner and the instructor feedback on actual understanding.

 See also [summative assessment](#summative-assessment).